neurobagel/documentation/docs/user_guide/data_prep.md

     Neurobagel tools are designed to be compatible with data organized according to the Nipoppy specification, although you do not need to use Nipoppy in order to use Neurobagel.

-To use the Neurobagel annotation tool, you must prepare the tabular data for your dataset as a single, tab-separated values file (`.tsv`).
+To use the Neurobagel annotation tool, you must prepare the tabular data for your dataset as a single tab-separated values (`.tsv`) file.

 Within Neurobagel, tabular (or phenotypic) data  refers to any demographic, clinical/behavioural, cognitive, or other non-imaging-derived data of participants which are typically stored in a tabular format.